ibm-cloud-docs/vpc/vpc-endpoints.md

 | Tokyo             | `https://jp-tok.iaas.cloud.ibm.com`   |
 {: caption="Table 1.
 VPC API Regional Endpoints" caption-side="top"}

 After you've created and are accessing the resources in your VPC, you're ready to run workloads.
-You can access two types of {{site.data.keyword.cloud_notm}} endpoints: platform as a service (PaaS) endpoints, also known as service endpoints, and infrastructure as a service (IaaS) endpoints.
+From inside the VPC infrastructure, you can access two types of {{site.data.keyword.cloud_notm}} endpoints: platform as a service (PaaS) endpoints, also known as service endpoints, and infrastructure as a service (IaaS) endpoints.

 Although the addresses for these endpoints look as if they communicate through the public internet, traffic to and from these endpoints does not leave {{site.data.keyword.cloud_notm}}.
 Therefore, this traffic avoids the bandwidth charges associated with traffic that exits the cloud and goes onto the public internet.